Alternative Route to Licensure

 We will review applications for minimum qualifications when we are selecting a new cohort of program participants.
 Apply by the end of September in order to complete Orientation and Pre-Service Training in the spring and become eligible for contract hire the following fall.
 Apply by the end of March in order to complete Orientation and Pre-Service Training in the fall and become eligible for contract hire the following spring.

-Any applicants who meet the minimum qualifications will be interviewed by one of our school leaders to assess program and teaching potential.
+Any applicants who meet the minimum qualifications will be interviewed by our ARL Coordinator to assess program and teaching potential.

 - Boot Camp – 120 hours of professional development training